Jordan Jefferson: College statistics

 of 2020, he is eighth in LSU history in career passing yards (4,733), and at the end of his career was eighth in completion percentage (58.7), sixth in career completions (398), and sixth in attempts (678).

 Jefferson holds the LSU record for rushing yards by a quarterback with 1,018 yards.
 Jefferson’s ability to run the ball forced opposing defenses to account for him which allowed LSU to defeat opponents through its rushing attack.
 LSU’s emphasis on its ground game coupled with Jefferson sharing time with Jarrett Lee reduced Jefferson’s passing yardage.
 Thus, Jefferson threw for less than 100 yards in 11 games, or 34% of all games he started.
 However, of those 11 games, LSU only lost 3 games.

 Professional career

+Pre-draft

 Jefferson was one of eight LSU players invited to the 2012 NFL Scouting Combine.
 Although he had the lowest grade prior to the Combine, Jefferson was the only quarterback to finish among the top five in each test during the event.
 Among the quarterbacks, Jefferson finished first in the 20-yard shuttle, tied for first in the bench press, and finished third in the 40-yard dash and the vertical jump.

 Tampa Bay Buccaneers

-Jefferson went undrafted in the 2012 NFL Draft, but was invited to try out at the Tampa Bay Buccaneers' rookie minicamp.
+Jefferson went undrafted in the 2012 NFL draft, but was invited to try out at the Tampa Bay Buccaneers' rookie minicamp.
 The team signed Jefferson to a contract on May 7, 2012, but was waived four days later so that Tampa Bay could have a replacement for Da'Quan Bowers, a projected starter who suffered a probable season-ending injury.